 The major factor in precipitating eczema is the presence of fleas.
-Many dogs develop a hypersensitivity to flea bites, so that the presence of only one flea can trigger intense irritation.
+Many dogs develop a hypersensitivity to flea bites so that the presence of only one flea can trigger intense irritation.

-The dog may scratch and rub itself so vigorously that the skin is broken and weeping, foul-smelling sores appear along the back, over the rump or around the head and neck.
+The dog may scratch and rub itself so vigorously that the skin is broken and weeping, foul-smelling sores appear along the back, over the rump, or around the head and neck.

 The first aim of any treatment for eczema is to relieve the intense itching so that the dog ceases to damage its skin by rubbing or vigorous scratching.
-Injections of a corticosteroid is usually given to reduce the inflammatory reaction within the skin.
+Injections of a corticosteroid are usually given to reduce the inflammatory reaction within the skin.

-This effect is continued by using tablets over a prolonged period until all signs of inflammation and thickening of the skin have disappeared and until new hair has began to grow over any bare areas.
+This effect is continued by using tablets over a prolonged period until all signs of inflammation and thickening of the skin have disappeared and until new hair has begun to grow over any bare areas.

 Care should be taken when washing dogs with a tendency to eczema.
-Strong shampoos, disinfectants or highly perfumed preparations should be avoided.
+Strong shampoos, disinfectants, or highly perfumed preparations should be avoided.